Giving you greater well-being with natural therapies.

+This is the million-dollar question.
 From a Chinese point of view, acupuncture works by regulating the flow of energy (‘qi’) in the body.
 A smooth flow of qi is synonymous with good health.
 Disease arises when qi flow becomes slow, stuck, or deficient to any part of the body.
 This disease can manifest as a physical problem, like joint pain or GI distress, or it can be a mental problem, like constant anxiety or chronic depression.
 In East Asian medicine, there is no boundary between physical and mental health.

 Some people can live with this answer, others can’t.

 From a Western point of view, the research is still ongoing and points to many different causes.
 We know that acupuncture releases pain-killing chemicals and that it alters activity in the brain where the perception of pain occurs.
 We know that inserting a needle promotes a local immune system response and a change in blood circulation.
 We know that the manipulation of a needle alters the tension in the body’s network of fascia.
 And we know that inserting needles in specific locations can have different effects on the brain depending on where the needle is placed.
 Putting these effects together allows us to treat a wide range of conditions.

 Does acupuncture hurt?
 What do the needles feel like?

 Patients sometimes feel a small pinch when a needle is inserted, but even if this is felt it goes away within seconds.
 During treatment it is common to feel a dull, achy, or heavy sensation around the needles or radiating to different places of the body.
 This is normal.
 Any prolonged sharp or burning pain is not normal, and you should inform us so we can alter or remove needles as needed.